How to Pick a Meaningful Word for the Rest of the Year

 You can pick a word and live with it for a little bit to see if it is serving you the way you want it to, or if it needs a little bit more oomph.
 Thesauruses are really good to help you find the right word if it doesn't feel like your word is really doing it for you.

 That's how “intentional” was for me.
 It wasn’t quite right.
 “Intentional” for me meant that I was going to be more intentional.
 So I would think more about taking that walk.
 I would be more intentional about my schedule.

 “Command” was a little bit more for me.
 It was stronger, and it applied to more buckets.
 I'm going to take command of my health.
 I'm going to take command of my self-care.
 I’m going to take command of my schedule.
 I'm going to take command of my email.
 I'm even going to take command of getting out of bed in the morning.
 I think it was just much more appropriate for me to use that word.
 “Command” is my word of 2020.
 I think it has served me fairly well.

 How to use your word of the year

-Once you set your word, you want to make sure that you have it all over.
-I told you it's my alarm when I wake up in the morning You might want to have a couple of alarms during the day that go off, just to remind yourself to take a look at it, and remind yourself to refocus on it.
+Once you set your word, you want to make sure that you can see it all over.
+My word is on my alarm when I wake up in the morning.
+You might want to have a couple of alarms during the day that goes off, just to remind yourself to take a look at it and remind yourself to refocus on it.
 It's like when you set goals.
 If you set goals and you put them in a drawer and you never look at them again, they're not going to be helpful.

-I would recommend that whatever you set your word to be, that you have it in important places.
-Have it somewhere in your office, maybe on a sticky note on your computer, or on the bathroom mirror on a sticky note.
+Whatever your word is, you need to have it in important places so you can see it often.
+Write it down on a stick note or several and put one in your office, one on your computer, one on your bathroom mirror.
 Put it in where you feel it is going to help you be the person you want to be, where it's going to help remind you that this is a recentering word for you.

 I hope that that's helpful.
 I'd love to know what your word is.
 You can leave it in the comments below, or share it with us on social media.